MGTheTrain/e-commerce-service/README.md

 ## Summary

-Simple frontend and backend for an e-commerce platform utilizing DDD principles based on an [existing cookiecutter template](https://github.com/MGTheTrain/dotnet-ddd-web-api-starter)
+Simple front- and backend for an e-commerce platform utilizing DDD principles based on an [existing cookiecutter template](https://github.com/MGTheTrain/dotnet-ddd-web-api-starter)

 ## Features